NOTE—To create an ongoing, one-on-one chat with someone, please refer to Direct Messages

 Commenting in Discussions

-To Like a Comment, hover over the Comment and then click the heart icon that appears in the top right corner.
+To like someone's comment, hover over the post and then click the heart icon that appears in the top right corner.

-To Remove a Comment, click the X (also in the top right corner).
-Only the author or a Moderator can remove a comment.
-They will also have the ability to view it after it has been removed.
+To copy, archive, or save a link to a comment, click the action menu icon (three dots) in the top right corner.
+NOTE—links to comments can only be used by people included in that related Discussion, and only the author or a Moderator can archive a comment (they will also have the ability to view it after it has been archived).

-When viewing a Removed Comment, a Moderator will also have the ability to Permanently Delete the Comment (once deleted, a Comment and any related attachments and likes are erased and can no longer be viewed by anyone).
-However, if an organization has assigned a Mandatory Moderator, then only that person will be given the permission to permanently delete Comments.
+When viewing an archived comment, a Moderator will also have the ability to Permanently Delete the comment (once deleted, a comment and any related attachments and likes are erased and can no longer be viewed by anyone).
+However, if an organization has assigned a Mandatory Moderator, then only that person will be given the permission to permanently delete comments.

 TIP: Involved in an important Discussion when another one pops up?
 Save the hassle of bouncing back and forth between them and instead open your intranet in another browser window.
 Navigate to the second Discussion then place the windows side-by-side for some split-screen Discussion action.